David-Tam/Penguin_Classification_Unsupervised/README.md

 K-Means Clustering is the first method used.
 A set of number, from k=1 to k=9, is set to be the number of clusters and see which number is the best, with the use of the Elbow method.

-For each k, random k points are selected in the dataset, for calculating the mean Euclidean distance and variance for each selected point.
+For each k, random k points are selected in the dataset, for calculating the mean Euclidean distance and variance (or inertia, if preferred) for each selected point.
 Note that the k points which give the lowest total variance are selected for each k.

 ![alt text](images/d1.jpg)